- HB Length: 50-101 cm (20-40″)

 This species has been exploited in the wild by the pet trade, with the usual method of capture being to kill the mother to obtain the kittens.
 These cats can still be found in local markets in Central and South America for sale to the tourists as pets, although it is illegal to transport them without permits.
 As with most predators, they are occasionally shot on sight as alleged livestock killers.

 One of the greatest threats to the species in Texas has been the automobile.
 Patches of suitable habitat are widely spaced and the migration of juveniles looking for their own territory result in the death of many animals as they cross roads.
 Conservationists and universities are working to establish corridors between habitat patches that will allow the animals to migrate safely.
-The estimated population of the Texas Ocelot is less than 100 animals.
+The estimated population of the Texas Ocelot is less than 100 animals but there is evidence of breeding.

 During the 1970’s and 80’s, the Ocelot population was decimated by the fur trade, with as many as 200,000 hundred thousand taken annually.
 The implementation of strict controls has seen a marked decrease in the number killed, although some are still taken illegally.